 Here's our trailer breakdown, presented in reverse order from end to start, mirroring the tricksy, elusive qualities of the trailer itself.
 What, exactly, is Tenet about?
 Scroll down to find out – or not.

 2:47 – Will the movie arrive this July?

 That's entirely conditional on the coronavirus pandemic.
 We're hoping against hope that the answer is yes.

-Note how the 17th July release date has been removed from the trailer, replaced with a 'coming soon' message.
+Note how the 17th July release date (update: now changed to 31st July) has been removed from the trailer, replaced with a 'coming soon' message.
 Given that distributor Warner Bros hasn't yet set a new release date, let's assume it's on course for now.

 2:31: How dramatic is too dramatic?